← Back to Blog

 Process-related:

-• Insufficient lubrication — the #1 cause of galling
+• Insufficient lubrication — widely regarded as the #1 cause of galling

 • Machine speed too high for the lubricant to maintain a continuous film